Packaging & Logistics

 How we protect our forests

-In the context of environmental and climate protection, we are particularly committed to protecting the world's ancient forests and support ending deforestation when selecting paper and cardboard packaging materials and cellulosic fabrics.
+In the context of environmental and climate protection, we are particularly committed to protecting the world's ancient forests and aim to support ending deforestation when selecting paper and cardboard packaging materials and cellulosic fabrics.
 To this end, HUGO BOSS cooperates with the environmental organization Canopy.
 The aim is to source from selected suppliers, using Canopy’s tool as guidance, and sustainable solutions that meet our criteria when procuring packaging and cellulosic materials such as viscose.
 Accordingly, we have set ourselves various targets - including on packaging reduction and reuse and the use of recycled materials.
 They are all summarized in the Commitment to Protect Forests Through Our Paper, Packaging and Fabrics Choices, which was developed in collaboration with Canopy.

 Commitment to Protect Forests Through Our Paper, Packaging and Fabrics Choices